iavelazquez/react_course/README.md

 # react_course
-Some examples and exercises of React
+Some examples and exercises of React.